 Come aboard as we undertake a voyage in time and tradition.
 Our port of call is somewhere in the past, but the harbor is a modern museum facility housed in a historic 1912 Schoolhouse and surrounded by the park-like grounds of the Cortez Nature Preserve.
 Here you will find, displayed for your delight, pieces of the almost forgotten past.

-The Florida Maritime Museum is a function of the Historical Resources Department of the Manatee County Clerk of Circuit Courts and Comptroller's Office of Ms. Angelina Colonneso with support from the Manatee County Board of County Commission.
+The Florida Maritime Museum is a function of the Historical Resources Department of the Manatee County Clerk of Circuit Court and Comptroller's Office of Ms. Angelina Colonneso with support from the Manatee County Board of County Commission.
 The museum is situated on almost 4 acres of land in the historic fishing village of Cortez.
 This land is a Florida Communities Trust Property, known as the Cortez Nature Preserve.